US Aviation authority waits to rule on Boeing 737 MAX 8 at aviation summit | DW | 23.05.2019

 Elwell was previously criticized by US lawmakers for not grounding the plane fast enough after the accidents.

 Despite the FAA's hesitation, several US airlines appeared to be readying to return the MAX 8 to their fleets.
-Both American Airlines and Southwest have schedule flights with the aircraft for August.
+Both American Airlines and Southwest have scheduled flights with the aircraft for August.
+Once regulators approve the grounded aircraft, "between 100 and 150 hours of preparation before flying" will be required, according to Reuters which spoke to three US airlines.

 China sues Boeing